salilmalek/Google-Interview-Question/README.md

 # Google Interview Question

-USING JAVA You are given an integer X. You must choose two adjacent digits and replace them with a single adigit that equals to the rounded up average of these two digits.
+You are given an integer X. You must choose two adjacent digits and replace them with a single adigit that equals to the rounded up average of these two digits.

 For example, from the integer X= 623315, you can obtain: